 Our docuseries is released one episode at a time, with each episode focused on a single women’s right that is in question or in jeopardy today – equal pay, voting rights, reproductive rights, affirmative action, freedom from sexual harassment, and to marry whom we love, or not at all.

-In chorus, the six episodes of this docuseries illustrate the historically unprecedented transformation in women’s lives over the past 50 years, how critical women’s rights are to a free and vibrant society, and how important it still is to advance the rights of women.
+In chorus, the six episodes of this docuseries illustrate the historically unprecedented transformation in women’s lives over more than 50 years, how critical women’s rights are to a free and vibrant society, and how important it still is to advance the rights of women.
 Today our hard-won rights, dignity, and autonomy are in jeopardy, yet too few who’ve come to depend on these rights recognize what we stand to lose.

-Each episode features a historical overview and stories told by women spanning three generations about the effect in their personal lives of having, and the consequences of not having, the right.
+Each episode features a historical overview and stories told by women spanning multiple generations about the effect in their personal lives of having, and the consequences of not having, the right.
 These short stand-alone documentaries include:

 Know Your Rights: An introduction to the right featured in the episode, illustrating its history from the founding of the USA to the first feminist champions to major mid-20th century legislation and present-day vulnerabilities.